EU regulators extend Telefonica, E-Plus deal to July 3

-BRUSSELS, May 19 (Reuters) - European Union antitrust regulators will decide by July 3 whether to clear Telefonica’s 8.6-billion-euro ($11.8 billion) offer for KPN’s German arm, extending the deadline for what they called procedural reasons.
+BRUSSELS (Reuters) - European Union antitrust regulators will decide by July 3 whether to clear Telefonica’s (TEF.MC) 8.6-billion-euro ($11.8 billion) offer for KPN’s (KPN.AS) German arm, extending the deadline for what they called procedural reasons.

 The bid by Europe’s biggest telecoms operator by revenue for E-Plus has triggered scrutiny from the European Commission as it will reduce the number of players in Europe’s largest market from four to three.